Pupil Premium Spending

 This strategy is a cohesive part of our school priorities: The Hive Switch (behaviour); The Curriculum; and The Triads (expert teachers).
 The strategy is rooted in a desire to improve the engagement and achievement of students who are disenfranchised.
 We aim to:

-• Ensure that the attainment of ‘disadvantaged’, continues on its post-Covid upward trend, closing the gap between ‘non-disadvantaged’ peers.
+• Ensure that the attainment of ‘disadvantaged’ students, continues on its upward trend, closing the gap between ‘non-disadvantaged’ peers.

 • Increase the number of ‘disadvantaged’ students studying Level 3 courses at Turton 6th Form, other post-16 establishments or apprenticeships

-• Improve the attendance of ‘disadvantaged’ students in line with pre-Covid figures (whole school July 2019 - 95.4%)
+• Improve the attendance of ‘disadvantaged’ students in line with their ‘non-disadvantaged peers’

-• Support the mental health of students, post covid, as this impacts on attendance.
+• Support the mental health of students, as this impacts on attendance.

 • Increase the ability of staff to identify who is on the outside of the class learning.

-• Develop the staffs ability to hold the whole class in learning
+Develop the ability of staff to hold the whole class in learning and include those with barriers to learning.

 Challenges